Skip to content

 A cranial prosthesis, a medical-grade wig for hair loss, on a mannequin head.

-The cost of a high-quality human hair wig can be a major concern, especially when you’re already managing medical expenses.
-This is why understanding the term "cranial prosthesis" is so critical.
-Many people ask, what does cranial prosthesis mean for wigs in terms of cost and coverage?
-It means everything.
-Because a cranial prosthesis is classified as durable medical equipment, many insurance plans will cover a significant portion of the expense.
-It’s not a cosmetic accessory; it’s a prescribed medical device to restore your appearance and well-being.
-This distinction is your pathway to making a premium, custom piece accessible and affordable.
+The cost of a high-quality human hair wig can be a huge hurdle, especially when you’re already managing medical bills.
+This is where understanding the term cranial prosthesis becomes a game-changer.
+So, what does this term mean for you?
+Everything.
+Because a cranial prosthesis is classified as durable medical equipment, many insurance plans will cover a big part of the cost.
+It’s a prescribed medical device designed to restore your well-being, not just a cosmetic accessory.
+This single distinction is your key to making a premium, custom wig truly affordable.

 Key Takeaways